Trials hope to teach kea to avoid 1080 by giving them a tummy ache

 DOC maintains kea deaths from 1080 operations are outweighed by the benefit to native wildlife.

-Since 2008, there have been 284 kea monitored through 27 predator control operations using 1080, with 36 deaths recorded across 10 of these operations.
+Since 2008, 284 kea have been monitored through 27 predator control operations using 1080, with 36 deaths recorded across 10 of these operations.

 Kea appear to be at lower risk at sites with repeated 1080 operations, compared to first time predator control operations.